You’ve heard that you can make money blogging. And it’s true. You can. But only about 5% of bloggers earn a full-time income from their blogs.

 How do you set yourself and your blog up to be able to bring in an income stream via coaching?

-A. Position yourself in an area.
+A. Make Money Blogging By Positioning yourself in an area.

 You might have several areas that you’re an expert in, but positioning yourself in one area makes it easier for someone to pick you over someone else.